 Biennial Reauthorization for Ostomy Coverage:

 AADL is now using a new online system (Bluecross), where your authorization will expire every two years automatically from the date of your initial assessment.
 You can expect your vendor to notify you of the expiry, but it would be good to put the date in your calendar.
-Clients can then contact their NSWOC to renew, which can usually be done over the phone unless the authorizer determines that an in-person assessment is necessary.
-There is a new “Client Consent” form as of July 1, 2022, that NSWOCs can email or fax to clients to have them sign and return.
+Clients can then contact their NSWOC to renew, usually over the phone, unless the authorizer determines that an in-person assessment is necessary.
+There is a new “Client Consent” form as of July 1, 2022 that NSWOCs can email or fax to clients to have them sign and return.
 They will keep a copy on file for future changes or renewals.

 Quantity & Frequency for Ostomy Supply Orders

-You can only order a certain quantity of ostomy supplies every two months through AADL.
+You can only order certain ostomy supplies every two months through AADL.
 (For example, 30 Skin Barrier Wafers every two months).
 However, an NSWOC can authorize amounts higher than the listed maximums.
-Most products can be ordered every two months, however, there are some exceptions (such as stoma powder which is 1 every 4 months, and Hernia belts, which have an anniversary rule).
+Most products can be ordered every two months.
+However, there are some exceptions (such as stoma powder which is one every four months, and Hernia belts, which have an anniversary rule).

 Purchasing Ostomy Supplies From AADL Approved Vendors

 You are required to purchase your ostomy supplies from an approved AADL vendor.
-Approved vendors include home health care stores and pharmacies that sell ostomy supplies.
+Approved vendors include home healthcare stores and pharmacies that sell ostomy supplies.
 AADL does not support online-only shops.
-Your authorizer will provide you with a list of at least three vendors, or you may choose from the approved vendor list.
+Your authorizer will provide you with at least three vendors, or you may choose from the approved vendor list.

 AADL Reimbursement Procedure for Ostomy Supplies